Doctoral training and HDR

 What is the CVEC?

-Who is concerned (subject to the CVEC)?
+Who is concerned (subject to CVEC)?

-• Doctoral student in initial training
+• Doctoral students in initial training

 A mandatory process